top of page

 • Poor healing after dental work

-• Frequent dental complications, including bruxism, dry mouth (xerostomia), and local anesthetic resistance
+• Frequent dental complications, including bruxism (teeth grinding), dry mouth (xerostomia), and local anesthetic resistance

 Causes and Mechanisms